kmerfeld/term_test/README.md

-# tmux_test
+# term_test

-This is a simple plugin to allow a user to open a tmux pane from vim and run a command at the press of a button.
+This is a simple plugin to allow a user to open a neovim window and run a command at the press of a button.

 ## Keybindings
 ```